PhysicistsOfDoom/CS-3100-CryptoAlgorithm/README.md

 *.db
 .env

-🐳 Running the Project with Docker
+==Dockerfile will need Docker Desktop Installer.exe installed to initial APP using Dockerfile Method== 🐳 Running the Project with Docker

 This project includes a preconfigured Dockerfile so you can run the entire FastAPI backend and static frontend inside one container.